Case Study: How We Reduced a Container Image by 99.7% (800GB to 2GB)

 echo none > /sys/block/vdc/queue/scheduler

-At 10:00 AM on September 11, we began the procedure on the most critical image: 800GB spread across 272 layers.
-The remove operation, which adds a "whiteout" layer, was nearly instantaneous:
+On September 11 at 10:00 AM, we started the process on the 800GB, 272-layer image.
+The remove operation, which adds a "whiteout" layer, was instant.

 # 💀 The old way: a mountain of layers